mlc2018/flashPanda500/README.md

 ## **Description:**
 1. Click the start button, click on the screen to start the game
+2. Click "set the role", select the game protagonist, there is a panda little color (XC), white bear big color (DC), brown bear in the color (ZC)
+3. Click on "set scenes", select challenge scenes, there are "mountain rainforest", "tourist resort" and "ice and snow" three scenes to choose from
-2. Switch button of background music is in the lower right corner of the screen, you can click it to turn on/off background music playback
+4. Switch button of background music is in the lower right corner of the screen, you can click it to turn on/off background music playback
-3. Don't let the rain hit the XC.
+5. Don't let the rain hit the XC.
 If it hits, it will fail. - Actually it's not, if you avoid enough raindrops, you will reach the next level and you can jump off.
-4. What?
+6. What?
 Put it down for a while and play it again, rest assured that the game will record your score and open it again
-5. As shown in Figure 4, there are any suggestions please contact us: yigao1118@126.com
+7. As shown in Figure 4, there are any suggestions please contact us: yigao1118@126.com